China sanctions seven top Taiwanese officials after 2nd US Congressional delegation's visit to Taipei | Law-Order

 China announced sanctions against seven Taiwanese government officials and politicians, saying they pushed a pro-independence agenda for the breakaway island.

-The Taiwan office would take other necessary measures and those sanctioned would be "held accountable for life,'' the spokesman said.
+The Taiwan Affairs Office would take other necessary measures and those sanctioned would be held accountable for life,'' the spokesman said.

 Among the seven people on the sanction list, six are members of the independence-leaning Democratic Progressive Party (DPP) of Taiwan.

-They include Hsiao Bi-him, Taiwan's representative to the US and Ker Chien-ming, the DPP caucus head of the legislature.
+They include Hsiao Bi-khim, Taiwan's representative to the US and Ker Chien-ming, the DPP caucus head of the legislature.

 Others included Wang Ting-yu, a legislator who sits on the foreign relations and defence committee, Wellington Koo, secretary general of the island's National Security Council, Tsai Chi-chang, vice-speaker of Taiwan's legislature, and Lin Fei-fan, deputy secretary general of the DPP.